alankrantas/alankrantas/notes/investigations.md

 Right to appoint or remove directors
 ```

 Qin's correspondence address is the same as EBC UK.
 It's not clear that if Qun remains a person with significant control directly over EBC UK.
+Ideale Capital has registered a trademark for EBC Financial Group in Taiwan.

 Huazheng Qin had published at least two papers:
 - "Self-Adaptive Cloud Pricing Strategies with Markov Prediction and Data Mining Method" (2012)
 - "A Graph-based Recommendation across Heterogeneous Domains" (2015)

 Qin is also the director of **EBC Tech LTD.** or **EBC Tech Limited**.
 (May 2020, CR No. 2944304), located in Hong Kong, which describes itself as "a technology enterprise specializing in application software customization development and data mining".
 The website logo is the same style as EBC Financial Group.
+EBC Tech LTD also have sister companies in Malaysia (No. 1506164-H) and Singapore (202224840E).

 Interestingly, a lof of press releases from EBC Financial Group on EIN Presswire include a line states **"NEWS PROVIDED BY EBC Tech Limited"**, for example: